-4. If the project will require CEQA compliance, in CEQA Lead Agency: - - ·

-5. Please check types of CEQA documents that have been or are to be prepared: Initial Study Negative Declaration / Mitigated Negative Declaration Environmental Impact Report

-6. Please describe the status of the CEQA documents, expected date of completion, and estimated cost, if requesting DWR funds relating to CEQA compliance:

-Status:

-Date of Completion:

-Estimated Costs:

-7. If the CEQA document has been completed, the State Clearinghouse number, if available.

-8. Please list all environmental permits you must obtain to complete the project: (attach additional pages, as necessary)

-TYPE OF PERMIT REQUIRED PERMITTING AGENCY

-9. This form was completed by:

-Print or Type Name Phor e Number

-Date

-signature Date

-Please send the completed and signed form to DWR Project I Manager.
+4. If the project will require CEQA compliance, identify the Lead Agency.
+CEQA Lead Agency: 5.
+Please check types of CEQA documents that have been or are to be prepared: Initial Study Negative Declaration / Mitigated Negative Declaration Environmental Impact Report 6.
+Please describe the status of the CEQA documents, expected date of completion, and estimated cost, if requesting DWR funds relating to CEQA compliance: Status: Date of Completion: Estimated Costs: 7.
+If the CEQA document has been completed, please provide the name of the document and the State Clearinghouse number, if available.
+Submit two copies to the Program Manager.
+8. Please list all environmental permits you must of additional pages, as necessary) TYPE OF PERMIT REQUIRED btain to comple ete the project: (attach PERMITTING AGENCY 7.
+This form was completed by: Print or Type Name Phone e Number Signature Please send the completed and signed form to Date DWR Project M anager.
+For DWR internal use:

-For DWR internal use: DWR received environmental document DWR made findings.
-S.
+DWR received environmental documents.DWR made findings.